 Until recently, you could only sign up for a new Microsoft Azure subscription using your Microsoft account (Windows Live ID).
 Azure now supports using either of the following two account methods to sign up:

-Work or school accounts (issued by an admin for business/academic use) - Provide access to all small, medium, and enterprise business-level Microsoft cloud services, such as Azure, Windows Intune, or Office 365.
+Work or school accounts (issued by an admin for business/academic use) - Provide access to all small, medium, and enterprise business-level Microsoft cloud services, such as Azure, Microsoft Intune, or Office 365.
 When you sign up to one of these services as an organization, a cloud-based directory is automatically provisioned in Azure Active Directory to represent your organization.
 Learn more

 After this directory has been created, an admin can then create users and assign licenses to them based on which cloud service subscriptions they need access to, such as Azure.